Aeronique/aerobytes-site/_posts/2026-03-30-homelab-ai-playbook.md

 Before anything else, **ask yourself if you actually need AI to solve this problem**.

 The course makes this point early.
 A lot of time gets wasted building machine learning solutions for problems that a simpler tool or even a user-controlled setting would handle better.
 Scope your problem carefully.
 Define what you want the system to do, who will use it, and what could go wrong if it behaves unexpectedly.
-This is called problem framing, and it is the foundation of the Responsible AI Lifecycle.
+This is called **problem framing**, and it is the foundation of the **Responsible AI Lifecycle**.

 ---